Program at a Glance

-Education as the continuous interaction, exchange and collaboration among teachers, children and parents.
+Education as a continuous interaction, exchange, and collaboration among teachers, children, and parents.

 Children and teachers are encouraged to dialogue, critique, compare, negotiate, hypothesize, and problem-solve in groups.
 Multiple perspectives promote a sense of belonging to a group as well as the uniqueness of self.
 The role of the teacher is to observe, document, and reflect on the children’s actions and interactions, and to be partners of discovery and learning, together with the children.

 An emergent curriculum that builds upon the interests of children.